 This post may contain some affiliate links, which means I’ll make a little money on anything you choose to purchase.
 But of course, I only recommend my absolute favorites to you.
 Thank you for supporting the brands that make Passports and Grub Possible!

 No other island allows you to swim with manta rays, go horseback riding, watch volcanoes erupt, explore waterfalls, stunning sunsets, black sand beaches and even whale watching all in one trip.
-No other island offers so many cultural treasures in its natural environments.
-Kona has so much to offer, you’ll see why it is known as “Hawaii’s Island of Adventure.”
+Kona activities are really endless!

 I don’t want you to miss any of these great adventures so here are my Top 50 Things to Do in Kona, Hawaii

 The Kona Coast is renowned for its deep sea fishing, and visitors can rent charters out of Honokohau Harbor (just north of Historic Kailua Village) in search of marlin, mahimahi, ono, ahi and more.
 If low-key shore fishing is more your speed, bring your rod and tackle to the island of Hawaii's jetties, beaches and piers.

 Kayak Kona with Kona's #1 Rated Kayak Shop, Kona Kayak Rental, Tours

 Twogood Kayaks Hawaii Summary Twogood Kayaks has been providing guided and self guided kayak ... tours, + kayak & snorkel rentals for 28 years.
 Let us show you Hawaii's most beautiful beaches, ... kayaking and snorkeling in the world’s most exquisitely beautiful waters.
 It’s safe and fun.